phage-nz/misp-feeds/readme.md

 - PLUGIN_ENABLED: Boolean setting to enable/disable the plugin.
 - PLUGIN_TIMES: The times throughout the day to run the plugin.
 Also accepts 'hourly', which will run it on the hour every hour.

+Most also have plugin-specific configurations that must also be made.

 Default plugins are as follows:
 - Abuse.ch: Pulls URLhaus, Feodo Tracker, MalwareBazaar and ThreatFox into a single event per day.
 Attributes are tagged according to the feed tags and/or classification.
 - CleanMX: Virus and Phishing feeds are pulled into a single event per day.
 No tagging yet.
 - OTX: Individual pulses form a separate events in MISP.
 OTX tags can be spammy so are ignored, but Adversary, Malware and ATT&CK techniques are used.
 Galaxy tags are attempted, and if no appropriate tag can be found, the feed supplied tag is used.
+- Phishing: Pulls urlscan, PhishTank and OpenPhish listed URL's into a single event per day. urlscan and PhishTank attributes are tagged according to the targeted brands recorded by the source service. urlscan requires an API key and a list of JSON objects that describe the search query and whether to only accept results marked as malicious.
+A couple of samples are provided.
 - RiskIQ: Individual articles form a separate events in MISP.
 The same method of tagging is employed as OTX.
 - Twitter: Pulls IOC's found on Twitter into a single event per day.
 GitHub, PasteBin and GhostBin links are followed and also scraped.
 Attributes are tagged with the hashtags included in the Tweet and the same method as OTX.
 - X-Force: Individual articles form a separate events in MISP.
 X-Force articles are not tagged, so the Title of the article is parsed to identify Galaxy tags that match Title keywords.